arribass/Salesforce-Notes/PD1/PlatformDeveloperI.md

 - Workflow

 Trace flags y debug logs

+Trace Flags are assigned to debug levels to activate debug logs for users and Apex Classes and Triggers

+They contain debug level, start and end time and log type

 ### Given a scenario, know how and when to use the Salesforce Developer tools such as Salesforce DX, Salesforce CLI, and Developer Console
 to-do2 repasar con chatgpt